Kyytox/russia_ukraine_war_analytics_hub/README.md

 This section contains data and analyses related to incidents involving Russian Railways, including accidents, fire, derailments, disruptions, and other significant events.

-Data sources from Telegram channels and Twitter are collected, filtered, and pre-classified to identify relevant incidents.
+Data sources from Telegram channels and Twitter are collected, filtered, and pre-classified (with AI agents) to identify relevant incidents.

 <br/>